Kaisrlik/.vim/README.md

 ====

-This configuration setup allows me work faster with editing ordinary files to write codes like in IDE(completition, fast overwiev, grepping, ...).
+This configuration setup allows me work faster with editing ordinary files to write codes like in IDE(competition, fast overview, grepping, ...).

-When I started with Vim there was no IDE good for Linux kernel programming.
-From the moment I start using vim where I time to time add such a simple script or install pluging to help me develop faster with the IDE.
+When I started with Vim there was *no* IDE good for Linux kernel programming and over the time I started to use Vim everywhere.

-Thank you guys( Thx Miroslav Bendík and Tomas Baca ) for inspiration of your `vimrc` files.
+Thank you guys (Miroslav Bendík and Tomas Baca) for initial inspiration of your *.vimrc* files.

 ## How to clone the repository

     git clone https://github.com/Kaisrlik/.vim.git

-## installion
+## Installation

 Just call a `make` :]

-WARN: If you will call `make istall` it will relink configuration file to this repo.
+**WARN**: If you will call `make istall` it will relink base configuration file like `~/.vim/` to this repo.

-Otherwise I recomand to take a look what [Makefile](Makefile) contains.
+In any case I strongly recommend to take a look what [Makefile](Makefile) contains.

 ## Plugins

+### ale

+language client and currently used for syntax check/lint in shell, will be dropped soon

+### languageclient-neovim

+language client, this plugin fully replaces `ale` or `ycm`

+### ccls

+is a C/C++/Objective-C language server

 ### supertab

-is a vim plugin which allows you to use `<Tab>` for all your insert completion needs.
+is a Vim plugin which allows you to use `<Tab>` for all your insert completion needs.

-### YouCompleteMe

-is a fast fuzzy-search code completion engine for Vim.
-It has several completion engines.

-* native semantic code completion for "the C-family languages" and identifier based engine for other programming languages.

 ### nerdtree